-In addition to research, Dr. Mehta maintains a caseload in the Colbeth Clinic, directs the Psychology Internship Training Program in the Department of Psychiatry, is a core faculty member of the Community Engagement and Collaboration core in the UIC Center for Clinical and Translational Science, and is an Affiliate of the UIC Clinical Psychology Program.
+In addition to research, Dr. Mehta maintains a caseload in the Colbeth Clinic, is a core faculty member of the Community Engagement and Collaboration core in the UIC Center for Clinical and Translational Science, and is an Affiliate of the UIC Clinical Psychology Program.

 - Association of Behavioral and Cognitive Psychology (ABCT)

 - ABCT Dissemination and Implementation Special Interest Group (DIS SIG)

 - Division on Asian Americans with Multiple Heritages (DAAMH)

 - Society for Community Research and Action (SCRA)

 - UIC Chancellor’s Committee on the status of Asian Americans